Gainsborough Studios (Manhattan): History

-At various points in the building's history, residents included artist Montague Flagg, sculptor William Ordway Partridge, and travel writer Thomas Allibone Janvier, as well as artist Enrico Donati.
+Over the years, residents included artist Montague Flagg, sculptor William Ordway Partridge, and travel writer Thomas Allibone Janvier, as well as artist Enrico Donati.
 One resident of the Gainsborough Studios in the 1910s, John Hemming Fry, became a vice president of the Gainsborough Studios corporation and subsequently developed the nearby Rodin Studios using his experience from the Gainsborough Studios.
 During the 1950s, another resident, Donald Deskey, led a renovation of the building's lobby.
 As part of the project, the ornate iron doors from the original design were replaced with aluminum doors.
 In 1981, the Gainsborough Studios Corporation spent $100,000 on renovating the lobby to its original condition, using historical photographs to create replicas of the original doors.
 The terracotta and tile facade degraded over time, and starting in 1988, the building was renovated for $1 million.
 The colored ceramic tiles were reproduced by hand, the terracotta was partially replaced, and the frieze was recast in concrete.
-The New York City Landmarks Preservation Commission also made the building an official city landmark in 1988, after the renovation had commenced.
-By 2004, the Gainsborough Studios had almost entirely become a standard residential suite, and Donati was the last artist remaining in the building.
+The New York City Landmarks Preservation Commission also made the building an official city landmark in 1988, after the renovation had started.

+By 2004, the Gainsborough Studios had almost entirely become a standard residential structure, and Donati was the last artist remaining in the building.
 In the early 21st century, philanthropist Blaine Trump moved into the building as well.
+The construction of the neighboring 220 Central Park South in the 2010s and early 2020s damaged the Gainsborough Studios' roof, windows, and mechanical systems.
+By 2023, the co-op was considering replacing the windows, which had cracked.
+The Gainsborough Studios' residents sued 220 Central Park South's developer, Vornado Realty Trust, for damages in 2025; at the time, apartments at the Gainsborough Studios regularly sold for $1 million to $4 million.